xBLACKICEx/rustowl/README.md

 - Visual Studio Code (VSCode) installed

 We tested this guide on macOS Sequoia 15.2 on arm64 architecture with VSCode 1.96.4 and `rustup` 1.27.1.

+After installation, the extension will automatically run RustOwl when you save any Rust program in cargo workspace.
+The initial analysis may take some time, but from the second run onward, compile caching is used to reduce the analysis time.

+### VSCode

+Download VSCode extension file ( `.vsix` ) from [this link](https://github.com/cordx56/rustowl/releases/download/v0.0.2/rustowl-vscode-0.0.2.vsix).

+Press `Cmd+Shift+P` on macOS or `Ctrl+Shift+P` on other systems to open the command palette in VSCode.
+Type `install vsix` in the command palette, and `Extensions: Install from VSIX...` will appear.
+Click it and select the downloaded `.vsix` file.
+The extension will then be installed.

 ### Install RustOwl